Note (1). Somatic Psychotherapy is sometimes referred to as Body Psychotherapy, Body-centered Psychotherapy or Body-inclusive Psychotherapy.

 “The splitting of love and sex, Reich says, results in a disturbance of vision.
 A scientist so split sees heartlessly, that is to say, mechanically.
 He reduces life to its elements and thereby misses the heart of life, which is its pulsation, its vibrance, its form, its beauty, its attractiveness.”

-After Reich’s imprisonment in 1956, his students found it necessary to divorce themselves from his outspoken political views in order to continue his therapeutic work on the emotional life of the body, and it was not until twenty years later that Reich’s books became widely available again .
+After Reich’s imprisonment in 1956, his students found it necessary to divorce themselves from his outspoken political views in order to continue his therapeutic work on the emotional life of the body.
+It was not until twenty years later that Reich’s books became widely available again .

 - Bioenergetics by Alexander Lowen and John Pierrakos, both long-term students of Reich